The 9 key benefits of cloud computing in healthcare

 But savings don’t come automatically and must be managed.

-Appoint an individual for managing cloud costs; this is something 94% of successful enterprises do, according to a 451 Research survey commissioned by Amazon Web Services (AWS).
+Appointing an individual for managing cloud costs is vital to realizing cost savings.
+This is something 94% of successful enterprises do, according to 451 Research survey commissioned by Amazon Web Services (AWS).

-Over the years, HCOs have experienced technology creep:
+Over the years, HCOs have experienced technology creep, leading to:

 Do HCOs want to run information technology organizations?
 Most don’t — a quick look at the mission of most shows the majority seek to prioritize health outcomes and be pillars for community support.

-When healthcare teams turn to cloud computing with a cloud partner such as AWS, they offload much of the burden that comes with maintaining their information technology infrastructure.
+When healthcare teams turn to cloud computing with a cloud partner, they offload much of the burden that comes with maintaining their information technology infrastructure.

 Most HCOs are modernizing their technology investments, but it can be difficult (and expensive) to do it all at once.